 - WMI (Windows Management Instrumentation): WMI classes like

-Win32_Product(though generally discouraged due to overhead) orWin32_OperatingSystem(for OS info) can provide additional data.Get-CimInstance(using CIM, Common Information Model) is the modern PowerShell cmdlet for WMI queries.However, for installed applications, the registry method often provides the most comprehensive and direct list that users see in “Programs and Features.”# Example using Get-CimInstance (modern WMI) to get OS details Get-CimInstance -ClassName Win32_OperatingSystem -ComputerName $Computer | Select-Object ComputerName, Caption, OSArchitecture
+Win32_Product(though generally discouraged due to overhead) orWin32_OperatingSystem(for OS info) can provide additional data.Get-CimInstance(using CIM, Common Information Model) is the modern PowerShell cmdlet for WMI queries.For installed applications, the registry method usually matches what users see in “Programs and Features.”# Example using Get-CimInstance (modern WMI) to get OS details Get-CimInstance -ClassName Win32_OperatingSystem -ComputerName $Computer | Select-Object ComputerName, Caption, OSArchitecture

 4. Full Script and Conclusion